paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 (2) **Additional eligibility criteria** — An applicant in the Program should be—

-  (A) enrolled at least half-time in an institution described in paragraph (1); and
+  (A) enrolled at least half-time in an institution described in paragraph (1) or have graduated from such an institution within the six months preceding application to the Program; and

   (B) eligible to receive and hold an appropriate security clearance.

-**(c) Selection** The Secretary shall establish selection criteria for students to be admitted into the Program that includes a demonstrated interest in a career in foreign affairs.
+**(c) Selection** The Secretary shall establish selection criteria for students to be admitted into the Program that includes a demonstrated interest in a career in foreign affairs and gives preference as appropriate to individuals who have not previously completed internships within the Department of State and the United States Agency for International Development.

 **(d) Outreach** The Secretary shall—